sakachris/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles :displays current directory contents, including hidden files

 5-listfilesdigitonly : displays current directory content with user and group ID numerically

+6-firstdirectory : creates new directory in /tmp/

+7-movethatfile : move file betty into the new directory in /tmp/

+8-firstdelete : deletes the file betty moved above